wannerguzman/DrawApp/README.md

 ```
 2.Painting
 ```
-Here is where I write the main functionalities of painting like changing color, erase, delate.
+Here is where I write the main functionalities of painting like changing color, erase, delete.
-Here also where the program listens when the mouse is pressed on the screen and start drawing.
+The program listens when the mouse is pressed on the screen and start drawing.
 ```
 # Example Run